viaduct-ai/nvidia-device-plugin/README.md

-## `kops` hook for NVIDIA GPU Driver and DevicePlugin Installation
+## Viaduct's forked `kops` hook for NVIDIA GPU Driver and DevicePlugin Installation

-This kops hook container may be used to enable nodes with GPUs to work with Kubernetes.
+This is a Viaduct fork of a kops hook container used to enable nodes with GPUs to work with Kubernetes.

 It installs the following from web sources.

 1. [Nvidia Device Drivers](http://www.nvidia.com/Download/index.aspx)
 2. [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)

+In Viaduct's case, we only use the `tesla-440.64.00` driver

 ### How it works